designedmind/2017/multiple-drafts-overview.md

 > Everybody agrees that this idea [the Cartesian Theatre] is totally wrong.

-Methodological consensus is important in science, providing a heuristic for distinguishing "extraordinary" from ordinary claims and requiring extraordinary claims to be supported by extraordinary evidence.
+Methodological consensus is important in science, providing a heuristic for distinguishing "extraordinary" from ordinary claims and ensuring that extraordinary claims are supported by extraordinary evidence.
 Unfortunately, a widely-held materialist assumption -- that the Cartesian Theatre is wrong not just in a literal sense but in every sense -- is a significant stumbling block on the the path towards a